 Blue Christmas – An online service from Washington National Cathedral

 In the midst of a difficult year in which so many are experiencing grief, loss, and hardship, this service of prayer, music, and reflection invites us into hope and healing.
-Join us Wednesday, December 16, 2020, at 7:00pm.
-The Very Rev. Randolph Marshall Hollerith delivers the
+Join us Wednesday, December 13, 2022, at 7:00pm.
+The Rev. Patrick Keyser, Priest Associate, delivers the homily.
+All are welcome.